hashiiiii/RectPop/README.md

     ```

 > [!NOTE]
-> If you do not need to handle multiple `IPopProvider` instances at once, you can also treat the `PopController` instance as a singleton.
+> If you do not need to handle multiple `IPopProvider` instances at once, you can treat the `PopHandler` instance as a singleton.

-3. Run `PopController.RequestAndApply`.
+3. Run `PopHandler.RequestAndApply`.

-   In this example, we display the floating UI when a button is clicked.
+   In this example, the floating UI is displayed when a button is clicked.

     ```csharp
     public class Example01 : MonoBehaviour